 Even something as small as a Hershey’s Kiss is enough to make a dog sick.
 Well, one Kiss may not make a dog sick (depending on the size of the dog).
 But if your fur baby has eaten several of these sweet treats, he could become very sick.

-Chocolate contains a substance called theobromine, and also caffiene, which is what makes dogs sick.
+Chocolate is obtained from the ground and roasted seeds of the cacao tree (Theobroma cacao).
+And it contains a group of substances called methylxanthines.
+Methylxanthines include theobromine, and also caffeine, which is what makes dogs sick.
 Both substances act as a diuretic, heart stimulant, and even work to dilate blood vessels, as well as relax smooth muscles.
 These substances have the same effect on both dogs and humans.
+Of these two substances, chocolate contains more theobromine than caffeine.

 However, while humans can break down theobromine quickly, dogs break down the substance much slower.
 In fact, it can take up to 18 hours for a dog to process theobromine.
+Dogs metabolize theobromine more slowly than humans, which increases the chances of the substance causing toxicity.
 In dogs, theobromine can cause heart problems, respiratory failure, and more.

 Different Types of Chocolate are More Toxic